Intelligent mining jumbos won the Wilhelm Haglund award

 The “Wilhelm Haglund Medal to the Product Developer of the Year” has been awarded since 1986 and is named after the Managing Director Wilhelm Haglund, who laid the foundations for Sandvik’s successes in the cemented-carbide area.
 The award is presented to recognize and reward important efforts that create substantial customer benefits and commercial value for the Group.

 The award includes a medal made from 18 karat gold, a study trip and a diploma.
-The jury comprises the Group CEO, representatives for the trade union organizations and other people with a good understanding of the Group’s operations.
+The jury includes the Group CEO and representatives of the Sandvik Scientific Council and trade union organizations.
 All employees in the Group can receive the award and they can also suggest candidates.